 As an archipelagic nation, all of Indonesia’s provinces must contend with the sustainable management of natural resources from the land and sea.
 Within each jurisdiction, society and government not only have to manage one commodity supply chain, but will often have multiple along with land and marine uses intended for local consumption and subsistence.
-Finding solutions for jurisdictional sustainability will have to address these competing uses of the land and water, the conservation of the natural environment and improving the wellbeing of the people who live and work there.
+Finding solutions for jurisdictional sustainability requires addressing these competing uses of the land and water, the conservation of the natural environment and improving the well-being of the people who live and work there.
 To find these solutions, government, civil society, the private sector and communities must work together to make informed decisions about the economic development of the jurisdiction.

 Designing, testing and implementing the jurisdictional approach is INOBU’s core expertise.
 Our innovations build jurisdiction-wide solutions for Indonesia’s most pressing environmental problems, with a particular focus on how livelihoods can be made better.